-Exercise 8.26.
+Problem 6.26.
 Let's see what happens if we attempt the quotient process for a subgroup that is not normal.
 Consider $H = \langle s \rangle \leq D_3$.
-In Exercise 7.2, we discovered that the left cosets of H are not the same as the right cosets of H. This implies that H is not normal in D_3 .
+In Problem 5.2, we discovered that the left cosets of H are not the same as the right cosets of H. This implies that H is not normal in D_3 .
 Consider the standard Cayley diagram for D_3 that uses the generators r and s.
 Draw the diagram that results from attempting the quotient process on D_3 using the subgroup H. Explain why this diagram cannot be the diagram for a group.

-The problem that arises in Exercise 8.26 is that if the same arrow types (i.e., those representing the same generator) leaving a coset do not point at elements in the same coset, attempting the quotient process will result in a diagram that violates Rule 3 (every action is deterministic) of Definition 2.14.
-In Figure 8.3, we illustrate what goes wrong if all the arrows out of a coset do not unanimously point to the same coset.
-In the second subfigure, all the arrows point to the same coset, and in this case, it appears that everything works out just fine.
+The problem that arises in Problem 6.26 is that if the same arrow types (i.e., those representing the same generator) leaving a coset do not point at elements in the same coset, attempting the quotient process will result in a diagram that cannot be a Cayley diagram for a group since we have more than one arrow of the same type leaving a vertex.
+In Figure 6.2(a), we illustrate what goes wrong if all the arrows for a generator pointing out of a coset do not unanimously point to elements in the same coset.
+In Figure 6.2(b), all the arrows point to elements in the same coset, and in this case, it appears that everything works out just fine.